 \medbreak

-There exists a characterization for partial actions of $H$ on $\k$, where $\k$ is the base field of the Hopf algebra $H$, given by a linear map $\lda$ of $H^*=Hom_\k(H,\k)$.
-In fact, this map gives rise to an important source of examples for the partial action theory in several settings, as for example in partial actions of group algebras on (co)algebras, partial actions of weak Hopf algebras on (co)algebras and partial actions of Hopf algebras on categories (see \cite{glob_twisted_patial_hopf, enveloping, hopf_categories, guris} for details).
+There exists a characterization for partial actions of $H$ on $\k$, where $\k$ is the base field of the Hopf algebra $H$, given by a linear map $\lambda$ of $H^*=Hom_\k(H,\k)$ satisfying some properties.
+This map gives rise to an important source of examples for the partial action theory in several settings: partial actions of group algebras on (co)algebras, partial actions of weak Hopf algebras on (co)algebras, and partial actions of Hopf algebras on categories (see \cite{glob_twisted_patial_hopf, enveloping, hopf_categories, guris} for details).

 The characterization given in the next result is more general.
 In fact, in \cite{guris} the authors suppose that $H$ is a weak Hopf algebra.
-However, we present this result with the assumption that $H$ is a Hopf algebra, since we deal only with such algebras in this work. \begin{prop}\cite[Lemma 4.1]{guris} Let $H$ be a Hopf algebra.
-Then, $\k$ is a partial $H$-module algebra if and only if there exists a linear map $\lda \in H^*$ such that $\lda(1_H)=1_\k$ and
+However, we present this result with the assumption that $H$ is a Hopf algebra since we deal only with such algebras in this work. \begin{prop}\cite[Lemma 4.1]{guris} Let $H$ be a Hopf algebra.
+Then, $\k$ is a partial $H$-module algebra if and only if there exists a linear map $\lambda \in H^*$ such that $\lambda(1_H)=1_\k$ and

 for all $h, k \in H$.
-Moreover, the corresponding partial action is symmetric if and only if $\lda$ satisfies {the additional condition}
+Moreover, the corresponding partial action is symmetric if and only if $\lambda$ satisfies the additional condition

 for all $h, k \in H$. \end{prop}